 If you get drugs that are excluded, you must pay for them yourself, unless they are covered under your Senior Rx Plus coverage.
-If you have coverage for these drugs, they will be listed in the "Extra Covered Drugs" section of the benefits chart at the front of this booklet.
-In some cases, excluded drugs may be covered under your medical plan.
+If you have coverage for these drugs, they will be listed in the "Extra Covered Drugs" section of the benefits chart.
+If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
+For information about appealing a decision, go to Chapter 7.